DDMAL/HHP-NLP/README.md

 # HHP-NLP
-This repo contains all the NLP-related code.
+This repo contains implementation of information extraction frames using current NLP tools, including StanfordCore nlp, nltk, openie, etc.

 extraction_java folder contains programs used as base for webapp, which is based on Stanford core nlp.
 It requires both stanford-corenlp.jar and stanford-corenlp-models.jar to run.